-REASSAYING PLAN VIEW
+RE-ASSAYING PLAN VIEW

 2.5Km Strike: Open East / West and at Depth

-- The Central Zone remains open down dip and along trend within both the western and eastern ends of the deposit.
+- The Central Zone remains open down dip and along trend within both the western and eastern ends of the deposit;

 - The modeling and compilation effort has also identified a higher grade zone at the east end of the deposit which occurs to the north of the main tabular body that hosts the current mineral resource.
-This eastern zone is significantly higher grade than the average, running as high as 4 g/t platinum equivalent, and is particularly enriched in PGMs and copper.
-Based on historical drill results, this zone is in excess of 300 meters in width and is open to expansion in all directions.
-The new assessment and interpretation is that this zone may represent a potential connection between the main Wellgreen deposit and a second parallel tabular body referred to as the North Arm not currently included in the mineral resource but within the present pit outline.
-Our goal is to demonstrate that this area has the potential of being reclassified from waste rock into a mineral resource designation adding economic benefit.
+The East and Far East Zones show areas of significantly higher grade than the average of the deposit and are often enriched in PGMs and copper.
+Based on recent and historical drill results, this zone is in excess of 300 meters in width and is open to expansion in all directions.
+The new assessment and interpretation is that this zone may represent a potential connection between the main Wellgreen deposit and a second parallel tabular body referred to as the North Arm that is not currently included in the mineral resource but was 2012 PEA pit outline.

 Environment & Permitting